julien254/42corrections/README.md

 # 42corrections
-script and main for 42 project
+script and main for 42 project correction